 3. Keep Work Separate From Everything Else

 Tech marketers likely have a handful of devices they use each day.
 From a work computer to a home computer to a tablet to a cell phone, we rely on so much technology to aid our workflows.
-One thing we want to watch for is ensuring that our work data stays on our work devices.
-This seems like common sense but is easy to forget, especially when working at home.
+We want to ensure that our work data stays on our work devices.
+This seems like common sense, but is easy to forget, especially when working at home.